ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 ### Verify Raw Table

 This cell will now complete the Quality Control checks of the raw table.
-This is to ensure the nodebook loaded the records correctly from the Excel sheet.
+This is to ensure the Nodebook loaded the records correctly from the Excel sheet.

 The output will have useful information:
 - Are there any duplicate records?